cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/common/cf-release.html.md

 Releases total: 1
 </pre>

-Thie release is now ready to use against a release
+This release is now ready to deploy using a custom manifest.